ualberta-smr/LibCompPlugin/README.md

 ## Sending Us Feedback:

-To help us understand the types of users and projects LibComp is most relevant to, we have set up a feedback collection system.
+To help us understand which libraries get replaced, as well as the types of users and projects LibComp is most relevant to, we have set up a feedback collection system.
 To be a part of this, follow these steps:

 * Navigate to `Tools > LibComp > User Profile`.